jooosty/CSS-Control-panel/README.md

 - figure something out for what the control panel is controlling.
 - add more animations to the page

+---

+## 📋 Week 2 Report - Progress

+### Progress so far
+This week the bulk of the visual work came together.
+All elements got styled, the page became fully responsive, and key interactive pieces like the dials and overload warning were implemented using pure CSS.
+Two style variants were made to compare directions.

+### What went smoothly?
+- Styling individual elements once the base HTML was in place went quickly
+- Making the page responsive with CSS only worked out well
+- The overload warning and dial mechanics came together without needing JavaScript

+### What was challenging?
+- Getting the dials to behave correctly with CSS alone
+- Deciding between the two style variants
+- The full page styling took significantly longer than individual components

+### Experiments that 'failed'
+- Tried to randomize the starting values of the range inputs (knobs) using CSS alone, but CSS has no random capabilities that can set initial input values.

+### New insights into the power of CSS
+- CSS alone can handle things typically reserved for JavaScript, such as interactive dials, responsive layouts, and conditional warnings
+- CSS-only interactivity requires thinking differently about state (`:checked`, `:hover`, `@keyframes`, etc.)

+### Changes to initial plan
+- Still figuring out what the control panel is actually controlling — this remains open

+### Challenges for next week
+- Deciding on a narrative/concept for what the control panel controls
+- Adding more animations

+---

 ## 11 march 2026

 ### What did i do today